The African Interpretation Market

 Main Working Languages

-The main working languages used in the African market are Arabic, English, Chinese, French, Portuguese, Russian and Spanish.
+The main working languages used in the African market are English, French, Arabic, Portuguese, and Spanish as well Chinese and Russian.
 And evidently, since Africa is a continent with rich linguistic diversity, African languages are also used in national parliaments and international meetings, with Swahili leading the pack.

 Our services are sought by the African Union (AU) and its organs, the African Development Bank (AfDB), Regional Economic Communities (RECs), United Nations organisations and agencies, financial institutions, international NGOs and government institutions, to name a few.
 Other clients that know AIIC refer to the blue book (AIIC Directory) or its online version to find interpreters based on their needs.
 Using this tool and others, UN agencies have generated databases, which they use to contract interpreters for events across the world.